Code-Institute-Submissions/BitWise-Front-End_2/README.md

 The user can add a comment and use the button in the bottom right of the entry field to submit it.
 It utilizes the [form validation feature](#form-validation).

-The state of the comments are updated to add a comment immediatly.
+The state of the comments are updated to add a comment immediately.
 As is the profile state to update the comment count.

-On successfull or failed comment additon a notification will be generated using the [notification feature](#notifications).
+On successful or failed comment additon a notification will be generated using the [notification feature](#notifications).

 <details>
       <summary style="font-weight:bold">Comment Entry Field Screenshot</summary>